 Compounding the impact of mental health service costs to health plans are two factors:

 The percent of time individual providers spend treating mental health challenges.
-According to The American Psychological Association (APA), up to 70% of primary care visits are related to patients’ mental health issues, such as depression, anxiety, and stress.
+According to the APA, up to 70% of primary care visits are related to patients’ mental health issues, such as depression, anxiety, and stress.

 One solution to reducing the cost of mental healthcare services, as well as increasing access to them, is to provide digital mental health treatments (DMHTs).